mkingsnorth/starship_generator_docs/docs/index.rst

 What is the Starship Generator?
 ---------------------------------

 Add random scifi spaceships to your scene in |Blender| and export them to applications such as **Unreal Engine**.
-For concept artists and game developers who wish to create background 3D models for use in art, animation, or games.
+For concept artists and game developers who wish to create background 3D models for use in art, animation, games, or as a source of inspiration.

 .. |Blender| raw:: html